 Before Christmas, I put a teaser on Instagram for a DIY I was working on, and promised a forthcoming tutorial on the blog.
 It’s taken me three months, but I am FINALLY making good on that promise.

 (I also promised I would give an update on the Dirty Lemon detox.
 You drink one bottle before bed for 6 days.
 You don’t change anything else about your diet.
 It’s kind of tasty – like lemon water with a hint of saltiness.
 I felt pretty good, definitely got rid of some bloating; and I looked forward to drinking out of the pretty bottles.
-My verdict: worth it for the fun factor!)
+My verdict: worth it for the fun factor!
+For more info on the health benefits of lemon generally, check out this great article from Health Ambition.)

 Aaaaaannnnnd we’re back to arts and crafts.
 Last fall, I got it into my head that I wanted to make Ryan something with the lyrics/title of a song he loves on it.
 I settled on a throw pillow because 1) they’re easy to make and 2) Ryan has some throw pillows I don’t love and I’m conducting a slow coup of the design around here.